voxeet/voxeet-sdk-ios/README.md

 * [Starscream](https://github.com/daltoniam/Starscream) - Starscream is a conforming WebSocket (RFC 6455) client library in Swift for iOS and OSX.
 * [Alamofire](https://github.com/Alamofire/Alamofire) - Alamofire is an HTTP networking library written in Swift.
 * [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - SwiftyJSON makes it easy to deal with JSON data in Swift.

-## Sample Application

-A sample application is available on this [public repository](https://github.com/voxeet/ios-sdk-sample/tree/master/Sample) on GitHub.